Phoebe Philo: Céline, 2008–2017

 In 2008, LVMH offered Philo a job as creative director and board member of the French Maison Céline.
-She agreed on the condition to continue working in London whilst showing in Paris, and devoted the first year to rebuilding the business by opening a design studio in a derelict Georgian town house on Cavendish Square in London.
-She presented her debut collection the next year to much critical acclaim.
+She agreed on condition that to continue working in London whilst showing in Paris, and devoted the first year to rebuilding the business by opening a design studio in a derelict Georgian town house on Cavendish Square in London.
+She presented her debut collection the next year.
+In 2010, the inaugural issue of The Gentlewoman featured Philo on the cover.

-Philo’s tenure at Céline was marked by a succession of “it” bags, among them the Trapeze and Luggage totes, and the slim Trio cross-body.
-In 2013, she also created a Birkenstock sandal composed of the brand’s Arizona and a mink covered footbed.
+Philo’s tenure at Céline was marked by a succession of phenomenally successful bags, among them the Trapeze and Luggage totes, and the slim Trio cross-body.
+In 2013, she also created a sandal inspired by a classic Birkenstock with a mink covered footbed.
 Philo’s first ad campaign for Céline notably did not include the heads of the models, ensuring the focus would be on the clothes and bags.
 For her 2015 ad campaign, Juergen Teller photographed writer Joan Didion.
 For Céline’s Spring/Summer 2017 collection, Philo worked with artist Dan Graham to create Showing off the body (2016), a glass S-shaped pavilion at the Tennis Club de Paris in which the runway show took place during Paris Fashion Week in 2016.
+Philo revived Celine by seeking to redefine what women want to wear, with minimalist aesthetics, clean lines and tonal color palettes.
 According to New York Times fashion critic Vanessa Friedman, Philo “made Céline matter in a way it never had before”.
-Her work at Céline redefined what women aspire to wear, with her minimalist aesthetic, clean lines and tonal colour palette gaining traction with critics and consumers alike.
-Consistently name checked by fashion insiders as the label they want to wear, Philo successfully resuscitated a tired Parisian house and recast it as an imperative part of each season’s fashion dialogue.

-In 2017 after 10 years of working at Céline and much speculation in the media it was announced that Philo would step down as creative director after the Pre-Fall 2018 collection.
+In 2017 after 10 years of working at Céline and much speculation in the media Philo announced to her team that she would be leaving after the Pre-Fall 2018 collection.

 Phoebe Philo, 2021–present

 In 2021, Philo announced she would launch a brand under her own name.
-LVMH is a minority stakeholder.
+She and her husband are the majority owners of the business, with LVMH being a minority shareholder.
+In October 2023, the brand launched a debut collection exclusively available on phoebephilo.com that was described as reflecting the quiet luxury trend.
+The brand's headquarters are located in Ladbroke Grove.

+In April 2024, the brand started an exclusive distribution deal with Bergdorf Goodman. before expanding 10 Corso Como in Milan, Dover Street Market in London and Paris, Maxfield and Neiman Marcus in Los Angeles, and The Webster in Miami later that year.